OrchardCMS/OrchardCore/src/docs/reference/modules/Microsoft.Authentication/README.md

 If the site allows to register new users, a local user is created and the Microsoft Account is linked.
 If a local user with the same email is found, then the external login is linked to that account, after authenticating.

+!!! note
-> Note: If you want to allow users to authenticate with their Microsoft account, but also with work or school accounts, use multi-tenant Entra ID authentication described below instead.
+    If you want to allow users to authenticate with their Microsoft account, but also with work or school accounts, use multi-tenant Entra ID authentication described below instead.

 You should create an app in the [Application Registration Portal](https://apps.dev.microsoft.com) and add the web platform.